marta-krych/nonparametric-statistics-project/README.md

 We applied nonparametric methods for feature selection (ANOVA/MANOVA, clustering and permutation tests) to the speech-related variables in order to build a logistic regression model.
 The aim of the model is to assign to each RBD patients a probability of beign classified as Parkinson ill (to be interpreted as the risk of developing the disease).

-### Results

-Different type of models (semiparametric, nonparametric or parametric) were fitted in order to find the best one, which has the following form:

 ### Authors